facebookresearch/llm-speedrunner/README.md

 - `ScienceRunner` is unstructured in its run logic, allowing for maximum flexibility.
 - `BoNScienceRunner` inherits from `ScienceRunner`, and follows a set, structured sequence of steps corresponding to the common stages above, with freedom around how often they are each run and parallelized per iteration.
 In particular, a batch `n_hypotheses` hypotheses are generated in a single iteration, and a `selection_metric` can be defined via the `ExperimentConfig` passed into the runner in order to select the best hypothesis found so far.
 This hypothesis is then used as the starting point for the the next iteration of the science loop.

-In the `BoNScienceRunner`, ideation and implementation are handled by instances of the `Ideator` and `Implementer` classes respectively, which all subclass `Agent` (see the Agent section below).
-The modules `core.ideators` and `core.implementers` serve as central registries for Ideator and Implementer subclasses, making it easy to define combinations of ideator and implementer strategies, which can all be set with a single line in the top-level hydra config.
+In the `BoNScienceRunner`, ideation and implementation are handled by instances of the `Ideator` and `Coder` classes respectively, which all subclass `Agent` (see the Agent section below).
+The modules `core.ideators` and `core.coders` serve as central registries for Ideator and Coder subclasses, making it easy to define combinations of ideator and coder strategies, which can all be set with a single line in the top-level hydra config.
 Moreover, the `BoNScienceRunner` also receives a simple instance of `Agent` (under the `assistant` property), which is used for handling one-off LLM queries.

 #### Why explict modules?
-Having explicit implementations for `Ideator` and `Implementer` variants is useful, as these strategies will be valuable to run in isolation, either for the purposes of evaluation (per-stage evals) or for handling independent endpoints in downstream integrations (e.g. giving Metamate an "ideation" or "experiment implementation" skill).
+Having explicit implementations for `Ideator` and `Coder` variants is useful, as these strategies will be valuable to run in isolation, either for the purposes of evaluation (per-stage evals) or for handling independent endpoints in downstream integrations (e.g. giving Metamate an "ideation" or "experiment implementation" skill).

 ### Agents